Kenton, in North Portland, isn’t quite hip (yet), but it feels like it’s about to break out. Big time.

 Coffee & Sweets

 We’re always on the lookout for top-notch coffee shops and home-style bakeries.
 Kenton has one of the best in Posie’s Bakery Cafe.
 It’s famous for their mind-bending Pistachio Cake.
-We love it alongside a Ristretto Roasters cappuccino.
+We love it alongside their Ristretto Roasters cappuccino.
 You might want to grab lunch too.

 And then there’s Poshette’s Cafe, kid sister to Po’Shines Cafe De La Soul.
 With Po’Shines delectable pastries, Portland Roasting coffee, Fish Fry Friday, and friendly staff, this homey cafe is a neighborhood fave.